 Those within the field of Base-10 mathematics will admit that Chilioi is a plural article and cardinal numeric, and this is correct, considering it expresses the numeric unit of (plural) 'Thousands'.
 Within Rev 20:1-6 according to Greek grammar, it must agree with (plural) 'years' that follow.
 Yet some relate the Greek Chilioi (plural) with an ordinal (singular) 'year', as though proving Rev 20 Chilioi now must be read as 'one thousand year'.
 Despite such confusion, it is acknowledged for Chilioi to be a multiple two, three, or any sum within 'Thousands', would require quantifying numeric included with Chilioi, or specific language clearly designating a singular 'one' thousands... and certainly the Greek (na) translated 'the' as found in Rev 20:3 "deceiving the nations", is not intended to describe 'deceiving one' nations.
 Also in verse 4 Greek 'the' has been substituted with 'a'.
 Some claim to have found a 'one', or 'a', within the original Greek verse, in truth these are instead an addition from translation to fit English grammar.
 Also altered within verse-6 concerning "Years" (etee), it is found twice redefined as "aYears."

-We identify Chilioi as an adjective, Chilias as a noun, also commonly taught that Chilioi is the plural of Chilias.
+We (English language) identify Chilioi as an adjective, Chilias as a noun, also commonly taught that Chilioi is the plural of Chilias.
 However concerning the 34 times (singular English translated) 'Thousand' is found in the New Testament, they are found in original Greek with additional numeric's expressing the sum within thousands.
 An unqualified exception is Luke 16:7 translated as thousand, however the original Greek quotes the sum as a hundred (hekaton).
 Of the eight times (plural) 'Thousands' are found in the English version of NT, these will use a form of Greek expressions Murioi or Murias.
-Chiliades and Chiliadoon a rare exception where used singularly in Revelation 5:11, being translated into English as plural "Thousands", yet these same when found in other verse's with additional numeric expressing a sum within thousands, are stated instead as a singular "thousand".
+Chiliades and Chiliadoon are used singularly in Revelation 5:11, being translated into English as plural "Thousands", however these same when found in other verse's but with additional numeric, are stated instead as a singular "thousand".
 This will be covered later in detail.

 Many are familiar with the Interlinear Bible, also Strongs lexicon/dictionary.
 Strongs from subject bible passage identifies Chilioi as a plural article.
 This could be taken to mean greater than one, but in fact identifies Chilioi is plural Thousand(s).
 Vines takes an opposite stance, note however Vine agrees it is Chilioi and not Chilias being the correct numeric (found singularly) in 2 Peter 3:8 and Revelation 20:1-6.
 At the same time Vine's in item-1 also mentions Rev chapters 11, 12, and 14, these however beside using Chilias, also include additional numeric notation expressing a composite sum within thousands, remembering we are dealing with Chilioi used singularly without these numeric quantifiers.
 This is what Vines has to say about both Chilioi and Chilias: